MS

 Students can find an assortment of programs available on a national scale and through schools with campuses based in other states.

-In addition, the University of Florida offers a master’s of science (MS) degree in forensic science that is available entirely through e-learning.
-Other options available entirely online and that may catch the interest of students interested in forensic science colleges in Mississippi or elsewhere, include master’s degrees in forensic DNA and serology, forensic toxicology, or forensic drug chemistry.
+The University of Florida offers a master’s of science (MS) degree in forensic science that is available entirely through e-learning.
+Other options available entirely online and that may catch the interest of students interested in forensic science colleges in Mississippi or elsewhere include master’s degrees in forensic DNA and serology, forensic toxicology, or forensic drug chemistry.
 A variety of graduate-level forensic science certificates are also available through the university through entirely online learning.

 Accreditation and Professional Certification